Southern Baptists oust 2 churches over LGBTQ inclusion

 St. Matthews Baptist was among more than 12 churches that lost their affiliation with the Kentucky Baptist Convention in 2018 because they made financial contributions to the Cooperative Baptist Fellowship, which had recently lifted a ban on hiring LGBTQ employees.

+Also on Tuesday’s agenda was a report by an executive committee task force about the SBC’s public policy arm, the Ethics and Religious Liberty Commission, and its president, the Rev. Russell Moore.
+Moore has dismayed some SBC conservatives with various stances — including criticism of former President Donald Trump and support for a more welcoming immigration policy.

+But the executive committee took no action on the report, declining to embrace some recommendations aimed at reining in Moore’s outspokenness.

-The two-day executive committee meeting opened Monday, with a schedule featuring speeches by Greear and executive committee president Ronnie Floyd bemoaning the multiple acrimonious divisions within the denomination.
+The two-day meeting opened Monday in Nashville, Tennessee, with a schedule featuring speeches by Greear and executive committee president Ronnie Floyd bemoaning the multiple acrimonious divisions within the denomination.

 “This sound of war in the camp of Southern Baptists is concerning to me, and I know it is also concerning to many of you,” Floyd said.
 “While we hear and see how the American culture is so out of control, my friends, our own culture within the Southern Baptist family is also out of control.”

-Note: This story has been corrected to reflect that the Pennsylvania church’s name is West Side, not Westside.